Local measurements and the entanglement transition in quantum spin chains: Setup and main result

-A stronger result holds when assuming that the entangler $\alpha$ strictly preserves the locality of the observables, namely it is a QCA in the sense of Definition~\ref{def: QCA}.
+A stronger result holds when assuming that the entangler $\alpha$ associated with $\omega$ strictly preserves the locality of the observables, namely it is a QCA in the sense of Definition~\ref{def: QCA}.
 By blocking finitely many sites for measurements, arbitrarily long-range correlations can be obtained.
-In this case, we further assume that the SPT phase restricted to the measured subgroup $G$ is trivial, that is $\sigma(g,g')=1 $ for all $g,g'\in G$ with $\sigma$ defined in \eqref{eq: def sigma}.
-We will show that for each pair of blocks of sites $i$ and $j$, there are two local operators $W^{i}$ and $W^{j}$, such that for all $n$ with $i$ and $j$ in the measurement region of the state $\omega_n$,
+In this case, we further assume that

+with $\sigma_\omega$ defined in~\eqref{eq: def sigma omega}.
+We shall prove below, see Lemma~\ref{lemma: sigma bicharacter}, that \eqref{eq: M3} holds automatically for the canonical choice $G=\overline{\langle\tilde g\rangle}$.
+For any other Abelian $G\ni \tilde g$ it can be recovered by passing to the closed subgroup $G\to \ker\sigma_\omega(\tilde g,\cdot)\cap G$, which still contains $\tilde g$ and still satisfies (M1) and (M2).
+It is therefore a choice of measurement rather than a restriction on the state.